theduo34/theduo34/README.md

 - [Dentist App in Java](https://github.com/theduo34/we-dens): A comprehensive app for dental management.
 - [Job Search Engine in React](https://github.com/theduo34/kofcity-job-center-ui): A digital marketplace for recruiters and job seekers to connect)

+## 📜 About Me
+- 👨‍💻 I’m currently working on [Job Search Platform](https://github.com/theduo34/kofcity-job-center-ui).
+- 🌱 I’m currently learning Redux Toolkit to enhance state management in my applications.
+- 👯 I’m looking to collaborate on projects using stacks like Java, React, Angular, and Figma.
+- 💬 Ask me about anything tech-related; I'm always excited to share knowledge and insights.
+- ⚡ Fun fact: I'm a research junkie and an early adopter, always on the lookout for the next big update or innovation to implement!

 ## 💖 Support Me
 If you like what I do, maybe consider buying me a coffee?
 [![Buy Me a Coffee](https://img.shields.io/badge/-Buy%20me%20a%20coffee-yellow?style=flat-square&logo=buy-me-a-coffee&logoColor=black)](https://www.linkedin.com/in/somuah-emmanuel-66111a1b9)

+Thank you for visiting my profile! 😊